Data-Driven Drug Discovery

 Our focus is on the three key obstacles that innovators face when it comes to health data:

-Knowledge gleaned from health data can inform researchers to help cure diseases and develop medicines for various conditions.
+1. Collecting Data Knowledge gleaned from health data can inform researchers to help cure diseases and develop medicines for various conditions.
 But while privacy protection is paramount, consent should always be the starting point.

-For UK SMEs, a lack of capacity, tools or knowledge to find, access, process, integrate, analyse and interpret third party data is a significant challenge.
+2. Access to data For UK based SMEs, a lack of capacity, tools or knowledge to find, access, process, integrate, analyse and interpret third party data is a significant challenge.
 Faced with long delays, many look overseas to get the information they need in weeks, rather than months.

-To keep pace with increasingly complex health data, investment in higher education and vocational training initiatives, co-developed with industry, is needed to nurture a pipeline of talent.
+3. Skills shortage To keep pace with increasingly complex health data, investment in higher education and vocational training initiatives, co-developed with industry, is needed to nurture a pipeline of talent.

 Collecting data: